Jarl-Bjoern/Yggdrasil/README.md

   - new cleaning task for old container images inside the updater settings
   - automated installer for firefox extensions
   - new installation categories was added
-  - auotmated updater for the cargo tools
+  - automated and manual updater for the cargo tools
   - new parameter was added to show interaction messages during the apt installation
   - reorganization of the repository
   - new menu for the best practice settings like vim configuration, crontab etc.